-News and media reports often highlight the presumed health benefits of moderate drinking, but its benefits are debated in the scientific community.
-This 30-year study looks at the relationship between alcohol use and long-term health outcomes of brain structure and cognitive ability.
+Media reports often highlight the presumed health benefits of moderate drinking, but those benefits are still debated in the scientific community.

 WHAT PROBLEM DOES THIS STUDY ADDRESS?

-The long-term effects of non-problematic drinking on the brain have yielded particularly mixed results.
-Longitudinal investigations that follow individuals over time might facilitate a better understanding of lifetime alcohol consumption habits and its influence on the neural structure and function.
-In an attempt to answer some of these questions, the current study assessed whether average drinking habits, collected over a 30-year period, predicted changes in cognitive function and structural integrity of the brain, while adjusting for many of the potentially influential factors that has made it difficult to fully contextualize prior research.
+In an attempt to answer some of these questions, the current study assesses whether average drinking habits, collected over a 30-year period, predict changes in cognitive function and structural integrity of the brain, while adjusting for many potentially influential factors.

 HOW WAS THIS STUDY CONDUCTED?